Oral Appliance vs Inspire Implant: Which Sleep Apnea Treatment Is Right for You?

 ReversibleYes — stop wearing it anytimeRequires surgery to remove

-Insurance coverageMost medical insurance, Medicare, TRICARECovered by some plans; high out-of-pocket
+Insurance coverageMost major medical insurance plansCovered by some plans; extensive prior auth required

 Compliance rate~90% nightly use~86% nightly use